jbowdre/virtuallypotato/content/posts/2021/snikket-private-xmpp-chat-on-oracle-cloud-free-tier/index.md

 | `5269` | TCP | Connections from other servers |
 | `60000-60100`[^4] | UDP | Audio/Video data proxy (TURN data) |

 As a gentle reminder, Oracle's `iptables` configuration inserts a `REJECT all` rule at the bottom of each chain.
-I needed to make sure that each of my `ALLOW` rules got inserted above that point.
+I needed to make sure that each of my `ALLOW` rules get inserted above that point.
 So I used `iptables -L INPUT --line-numbers` to identify which line held the `REJECT` rule, and then used `iptables -I INPUT [LINE_NUMBER] -m state --state NEW -p [PROTOCOL] --dport [PORT] -j ACCEPT` to insert the new rules above that point.
 ```bash
 sudo iptables -I INPUT 9 -m state --state NEW -p tcp --dport 80 -j ACCEPT
 sudo iptables -I INPUT 9 -m state --state NEW -p tcp --dport 443 -j ACCEPT